elmousse/jk-custom-wind-switch-time/readme.md

 - (optional float) left velocity: multiplier on the base velocity of the wind (base depend on the wind block you put on the map).
 - (optional float) right velocity: same as prev.

-You need to add the 2 ways wind blocks inside the level.xnb file, on the corresponding screens.
+> You need to add the 2 ways wind blocks inside the level.xnb file, on the corresponding screens.

-Lil tips:
-- velocity to 0 will stop the wind on 1 specific side